verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/file_formats.rst

     specifies an inverter with no connected input.

     .. note:: ``unconn`` should only be used for **input pins**.
-It may name conflicts and create multi-driven nets if used with output pins.
+It may cause name conflicts and create multi-driven nets if used with output pins.

 #.
 Implicitly disconnected ``.subckt`` pins.

-    For ``.subckt`` instantiations VPR treats primitive pins which are not listed as being implicitly disconnected.*{this sentence seems incomplete, please advise.}
+    For ``.subckt`` instantiations VPR treats unlisted primitive pins as implicitly disconnected.
     This works for both input and output pins.

     For example the following ``.subckt`` instantiations are equivalent: